codedribbler/Taste-Bots/README.md

 ### Preprocessing
 **1.Data Cleaning**
-1. From the dataset few restaurants which has sufficient reviews are picked .
+1. From the dataset few restaurants which have sufficient reviews are picked .
-2. The columns name and review_list are selected .
+2. The column name and review_list are selected .
 3. The reviews from review list are cleaned using regex and other techniques .
 4. Finally the cleaned dataset is saved to <a name='rest_excel' href="https://github.com/codedribbler/Taste-Bots/blob/master/Code/Restaurant_Review.xlsx">Restaurant Review</a> excel file .